 That move is part of a series of enhanced travel restrictions as the nation prepares to fight against the spread of a mysterious new COVID-19 variant.
 The White House is also enacting even tougher testing restrictions for international travel, requiring all Americans and other travelers to get a negative COVID-19 test no more than one day before flying to the U.S. – regardless of vaccination status.

 Those new testing requirements will take effect next week.
 Despite some initial concerns, there are no current signs that the U.S. will also require travelers to self-quarantine after returning home from abroad.

 “This tighter testing timeline provides an added degree of public health protection as scientists continue to assess the Omicron variant,” a White House statement reads.

 Airlines big and small made masking onboard mandatory from the start of the pandemic last year, but Biden made it a federal requirement through executive order on his first day in office.
 This will be the third extension since it was originally put into place, making for almost two full years with masks onboard planes – if not even longer.

-There had been hope among airlines, travelers, and even Congress that masking requirements would end after the busy summer travel season – if not sooner.
+There had been hope among airlines, travelers, and even Congress that masking requirements would end after the busy summer travel season.
 Mask requirements have become a major flashpoint in the skies, helping fuel a drastic surge in unruly passengers and a zero-tolerance crackdown from the Federal Aviation Administration.

-An extension means that all travelers will continue to be required to wear masks in airports, on airplanes, and on other forms of public transport through the Thanksgiving and winter holiday season.
-It will now last through Jan.
-18, 2022.
+An extension means that all travelers will continue to be required to wear masks in airports, on airplanes, and on other forms of public transport through the winter travel season.
+It will now last through at least March 18, 2022.

-While transmission on planes is fairly low thanks to hospital-grade filtration systems, public health officials have said that masks are critical in preventing further spread of COVID-19 through travel.
+While transmission on planes appears to be fairly low thanks to hospital-grade filtration systems, public health officials have said that masks are critical in preventing further spread of COVID-19 through travel.
 Plus, there's much more to travel than simply sitting on a plane.